tax-mux/lineworks_simple_message/README.md

 # LINEWORKS Simple Message Sender

-To send a message to a LINEWORKS user via bot, you can use the following script:
+This is script To send a message to a LINEWORKS user via bot.

 ## Installation